What Do I Do Now That My

 - Her parents will kill me!

-Soooo, before you think about your parents, think for yourselves.
+So, before you think about your parents, think for yourselves.
 Get the facts and have a plan.
 They will feel the same emotions you did when they first hear, but no parents ever killed their teenagers because of a pregnancy.
-And if you get your act together and present a united rational picture, it will be much less traumatic for them and for you.
+And if you get your act together and present a united rational picture, it will be much less traumatic for them and you.
 Bear in mind that many parents have a very negative first reaction which does a big 180 degrees after it settles in that this is their grandchild you’ve created!

 - You can check out Pregnancy Month by Month in this section to see what this pregnancy means physically and genetically.